 Admission to the Graduate School for study in the College of Health and Human Sciences requires applicants to meet minimum Grade Point Average (GPA) requirements as specified by the Graduate School for master's or doctoral study and submit an acceptable score on the Graduate Record Exam (GRE).
 A minimum TOEFL score of 550 is required of all non-English speaking applicants.
+Applicants must also have at least two (2) letters of recommendation from persons qualified to assess the applicant's readiness for graduate study sent to the department or school.

 Applicants must also meet all additional requirements for admission to a particular program of study.
 See the program description for additional admission criteria.
 The College of Health and Human Sciences adheres to the University policies with regard to admission of graduate students on a "conditional" basis.
-The University regulations concerning "conditional admissions" for regular or part-time students are stated in this Bulletin under "Admission Requirements and Procedures."
+The University regulations concerning "conditional admissions" for full or part-time students are stated in this Bulletin under "Admission Requirements and Procedures."
 Members of all under-represented groups are encouraged to apply.